koynachatterjee30-source/Cybersecurity-Journey/PYTHON-CYBERSECURITY/security-scripts.md

 **What I learned:**

-* Understanding common security risks in scripts
+* Understanding common security risks in scripits
 * Validating and sanitizing user input
 * Handling passwords, API keys, and sensitive information securely
 * Using environment variables instead of hardcoding secrets